nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Transferring your data to another device
 #### Exporting your data
-1. After running ParentPal at least once, locate the `data` folder on your device which can be found in the same directory as your JAR file.
+1. Locate the `data` folder on your device which can be found in the same folder as your **parentpal.jar** file.
 2. Transfer this `data` folder to your other device.

 #### Importing your data
 1. Install ParentPal on your new device and run it once, exit the program before proceeding.
-2. Copy the `data` folder from your old device to the new device to the same directory as where you installed the JAR file.
+2. Copy the `data` folder from your old device to the new device to the same folder as where you installed the **parentpal.jar** file.
-3. Override the files on your new device when prompted.
+3. Override the files on your new device if prompted.

 Congratulations!
 You have successfully transferred your data to a new device.